 Make It Easy

 Offering contribution matching automatically through a plan like a Simple IRA is another way to encourage your millennial staff to save for retirement.
 It may also be a useful hiring and retention tool.
-Only 14 percent of small companies with fewer than 100 employees sponsored retirement benefits in 2012, according the U.S. Government Accountability Office.
 Offering employer match contributions as a percentage of employee contributions to a retirement plan may attract strong millennial job candidates.